The Barefoot Shoes FAQ - Your Ultimate Guide to Everything Barefoot & Minimalist Shoes

 - Add texture to your indoor environments to stimulate the nerves in your feet

-- Don’t be afraid to swap back and forth between your new barefoot shoes and what you are used to.
+- Don’t be afraid to swap back and forth between your new barefoot shoes and your older supportive shoes.

 - Remember it takes time for your body to adapt!